jpkuta/User-Event-Dictionary-Builder/README.md

 # User-Event-Dictionary-Builder
 ## Description
-This python script aggrigates user command and timestamp data from a input.json file.
+This python script aggrigates user timestamp data from a input.json file.
+Additionally there is a method which outputs how many times each command was executed by a user.
+This aids in identifying the most frequent commands utilized by each user.

 ## How to use